 - This material has a shorter lifespan than porcelain and often chips when pressure is applied.
-It will help if you consider replacing them about five to seven years after they are first installed.
+It would help if you consider replacing them about five to seven years after they are first installed.

 Unlike many other dental options, Lumineers do not require any tooth reduction or recontouring to be applied.
 A common misconception is that Lumineers are delicate because they’re thin.
-However, this isn’t true as they’re made of a sturdy material which means they are pretty durable.
+However, this isn’t true as they’re made of a sturdy material, which means they are pretty durable.

 Advantages of Lumineers Veneers